Protected bike lanes use road furniture like plastic posts that separate traffic from cyclists.

 Four other states, in addition to California, Massachusetts, and Tennessee, have at least partially opened the door to protected facilities by formally endorsing NACTO’s Urban Street Design Guide, while others are currently reviewing their own state design standards to make room for innovative new design practices.

-Since we know that neighborhoods and the businesses that operate there do better with protected bike lanes, people in several cities around the country have taken matters into their own hands, as reported by the New York Times
+Since we know that neighborhoods and the businesses that operate there do better with protected bike lanes, people in several cities around the country have taken matters into their own hands, as reported by the New York Times.

 Pacello stresses that a Better Block event is the beginning of a process.
 “If you do it and walk away, it’s not going to happen,” he said.
 “It would be silly to suggest [the improvement] is a direct result of this event.
 It’s the result of those neighborhoods putting together the organization and leadership to revitalize themselves.
 It serves as a catalyst for building social capital within neighborhoods — if we can do this, we can do other things.”